-The fish becomes reproductive at the age of two years old.
+The fire eel becomes reproductive at the age of two years old.
 To breed this predator fish in captivity you will need a tank (of 400 liters and more capacity) with a ceramic tube in it or a net stretched over the tank bottom.

-The following tank water parameters are optimal for the fish breeding: temperature 28-29 °C, water hardness about 10°, рН from 7 to 7,2.
+The following tank water parameters are optimal for the breeding: temperature 28-29 °C, water hardness about 10°, pH from 7 to 7.2.
 To create powerful aeration and filtration in the tank you should put four sprayers in different tank corners.

 When the spawning is over the fish is removed from the tank.
 One third of the tank water is renewed with the fresh one, lighting is decreased to its minimal value and the eggs are processed with methylene blue.

 The egg stage lasts about 48-72 hours.
-Fire eel larvae except their yolk bag also have a gular sac (presumably in case of oxygen deficiency in water).
+Larvae except their yolk bag also have a gular sac (presumably in case of oxygen deficiency in water).